 Every educator wants to make sure they set up their learners with the skills they need to succeed.
-For many, this means moving away from traditional learning models that prioritise seat time and memorisation and embracing approaches that focus on content mastery.
+For many, this means moving away from traditional learning models that prioritize seat time and memorization and embracing approaches that focus on content mastery.

 This article will provide an in-depth look at CBE and the benefits and challenges that can come with implementing it and explain how pairing technology with key competencies can enhance outcomes for educators and learners alike.

 CBE is a model that concentrates on learning outcomes rather than time spent in class.
 Some people may move through the content quickly.
 Others will take time to let the material sink in.
 Whatever route they take, a CBE approach lets them focus on what they need to learn and advance only when they’re ready and can demonstrate a thorough understanding of the topic at hand.

 Initially, CBE emerged as a reaction to concerns that students weren’t being taught the skills they would need in life after school.
 The view was that educators could better judge a student’s success in the real world based on what competencies they could show versus how long they’d spent in class.
 Today, it’s used in a variety of environments—from traditional classrooms to blended and online ones.

 Though CBE is gaining popularity, there isn’t yet a uniform way in which it’s implemented.